fengkeyleaf/inswitch_anomaly/README.md

 Assumptions:
 - Cannot send pkts to host itself.
 - All 4 features may be set to 0 when no replacement policy applied.
+- Replacement policy: replace the last one when ties.
 - Decision Tree configuration: ./config/test_tree.txt.

 Test cases: